antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ### [9.1] Where appropriate, API responses **SHOULD** be able to be cached

-There are two forms of caching:
+For the purposes of these guidelines, there are two forms of caching:

-* *External* caching, caches Endpoint responses and can provide information even when the API itself is unavailable.
+* *External* caching, caches endpoint responses and can provide information even when the API itself is unavailable.
-* *Internal* caching takes place the API application, e.g. query caching.
+* *Internal* caching takes place within the API application, e.g. database query caching.

-External caching is much more robust and effective than internal caching and **SHOULD** be used for APIs with large (thousands) of users.
-However this method of caching is only effective for anonymous requests, returning the same information.
-If authentication is used its effectiveness will be decreased.
+External caching has much greater potential impact compared to internal caching and **SHOULD** be used for APIs with large (thousands) of users.
+However this method of caching is only truly effective for anonymous requests that return the same information.
+If authentication is used, its effectiveness is decreased.

-Caching, of any kind, **SHOULD** only become a focus after an API has been launched and is proving, through metrics, to be causing performance problems.
-That said techniques that would make adding caching more difficult, such as a authenticating all methods, **SHOULD** be taken into consideration during development, so as not to make adding caching more trouble than it needs to.
+Caching, of any kind, **SHOULD** only become a focus after an API has been launched and is proven, through metrics, to have performance problems.
+That said, techniques that would make adding caching more difficult, such as a authenticating all methods, **SHOULD** be taken into consideration during development, so as not to make adding caching more difficult if needed later.

 ### [9.2] Where appropriate, APIs **SHOULD** use Etags for cached resources

 The Etag for a resource **SHOULD** be the same regardless of the data-type used for the response.
+I.e. if both JSON and XML data-types are available they should both have the same Etag.

 Sources: